 don’t want to can’t go through four months without cookies.

-My friend Kerry gave me this recipe for No-Bake Cookies years ago in college when I didn’t know how to cook.
+My friend Kerry gave me this No Bake Cookie recipe (a.k.a No Bake Oatmeal Cookies and Chocolate No Bake Cookies) years ago in college when I didn’t know how to cook.
 I think it was actually one of the first recipes I ever made on my own.
 And now I have my kids help me make them!

 You only need a handful of pantry staples

-No refrigeration needed for these No-Bake Cookies, either.
+No refrigeration needed for these Chocolate No Bake Cookies, either.
 Just store them in an airtight container and they will last about a week at room temperature…which is a good and bad thing.
 Every time I make a batch, I leave them out on the counter, which is easy access to eat one every ten minutes!

 If you’ve never made these, then you are really missing out.
 Whip up a batch in 5 minutes!